StarpTech/k8s-gitops/README.md

 ## Secret Management

 You can use [sops](https://github.com/mozilla/sops/) to encrypt yaml files.
-The files are encrypted before they are distributed in helm charts.
+The files must be encrypted before they are distributed in helm charts.
 In the deployment process you can decrypt them with a single command.
 Sops support several KMS services (Hashicorp Vault, AWS Secrets Manager, etc).

 ```sh